Nirmal Pathak Ki Ghar Wapsi: Episodes

 Nirmal becomes so engrossed in the fight for the right thing that the entire family becomes divided, either being Netaji, Aatish, or his uncle.

 Release

 The web series was released on 27 May 2022, exclusively on SonyLIV.

 Reception

 The Times Of India wrote, "A delightful and heart-warming series that captures the essence of rural India."

 Sunidhi Prajapat of OTTPlay wrote, "Vaibhav Tatwawaadi has shone in the titular character.
 From his dialogue delivery to making the audience feel the emotion of his character, he actually seems more like Nirmal than himself."

 Firstpost wrote "Nirmal Pathak ki Ghar Wapsi is not a slice-of-life narrative by any stretch - it’s possibly the very opposite of what we deem as a ‘comfort watch’ these days, and that's where the comparisons with Panchayat end."

 Shubham Kulkarni of Koimoi wrote, "There is enough heart, soul and awareness in here to make you feel warm and aware at the same time."

+The series was recognized at the 2022 Dallas Fort Worth South Asian Film Festival (DFWSAFF), where it won Best Television Series, and lead actor Vaibhav Tatwawadi was awarded Best Actor.